anywhichway/lmdb-oql/README.md

 * The major version will be zero.
 * Breaking changes or feature additions will increment the minor version.
 * Bug fixes and documentation changes will increment the patch version.

+2023-05-03 v0.5.2 Documentation enhancements.
+Fixed issues related to complex joins and nested object matches not returning results.
+Added some performance testing and did a little optimization.
+Ensured all `oql` database changes are wrapped in transactions.
+Unit test coverage has degraded from 96% to 90% due to the addition of some code.

 2023-05-02 v0.5.1 Documentation typo fixes.